rot256/fugl/cmd/client/README.md

 This is essentially just a HTTP get request and can also be carried out using wget, curl or your favourite browser.
 The client "pulls" the newest proof from the server into a temporary file (output), which you can then validate and add to the store using "add" (see next section).

+A silly example of using the "pull" operation, using a server on localhost:

 ```
 ~> ./client --operation=pull --address=http://127.0.0.1:8080/latest